Frame control is one of the most important concepts of all social skills.

 He can’t go anywhere from there.

 I can also highly recommend this technique when you’re answering first.

-It gives far more power and weight to whatever you say (example in Social Power).
+It gives far more power and weight to whatever you say (example in Power University).

 Jordan Peterson makes himself unassailable in debates by using a philosopher’s frame.